thoughtrealm/bumblebee/COMMAND_DEFINITIONS.md

  [ X ]  Import                            Supports user exports only.
 Will need keypair and profile when those are supported by export.
  [   ]  Backup
- [ X ]  -- Pipe support                   Completed for relevant commands
+ [ X ]  -- Pipe support                   Completed for relevant commands [   ]  Refresh                           An ability to initialize new keypairs - how to re-key bundles and local-keys assets?
 ```